easy-stuff/.github/profile/README.md

 ### Tools

+- `easy-wordcloud`: Create word cloud images easily and quickly from text files, with mask support, filtering, and a flexible command-line interface.
 - `easy-docker`: Aliases for common docker commands.
 - `better-copy`: A simple tool for copying and moving files with progress using rsync.
 - `easy-ffmpeg`: A wrapper for ffmpeg, to easily deal with videos and other types of media files.
 Works only with NVIDIA GPUs.